 St. Jerome's University and the Residences are smoke free environments.
 Smoking cigarettes, vaping, electronic cigarettes and/or hookah in the residences will result in fines, expulsion or both.

-For the protection of all residents firecrackers, firearms, weapons, or any object the Director, Office of Student Experience considers dangerous to the health and or wellbeing of fellow residents, shall not be allowed in the residence.
+For the protection of all residents firecrackers, firearms, weapons, or any object the Director of Student Affairs considers dangerous to the health and or wellbeing of fellow residents, shall not be allowed in the residence.